Anchiee/PokeSearch/README.md

 <h2>Description</h2>
 In this console app you are able to search info about a pokemon, pokemon move or a pokemon ability.
-Various stats will be shown upon searching a certain option
+Various stats will be shown upon searching a certain option.
+I've both included the source code and the exe file of the project
 <br/>